th3w1zard1/PyKotor/wiki/Indoor-Map-Builder-Implementation-Guide.md

   - \(bwm.translate(-lyt\_room.position.x, -lyt\_room.position.y, -lyt\_room.position.z)\)
 - Do **not** bbox-center the walkmesh, because many rooms have non-centered origins (e.g. hallways); bbox-centering shifts collision relative to visuals.

+**Build-time WOK export (critical runtime detail):**

+- When *building* a `.mod` from an `.indoor`, the builder bakes the LYT room transform into each exported room WOK so the engine consumes the walkmesh in world space.
+- After baking translation into vertices, the builder must set the walkmesh header flag at offset `0x08` (`world_coords`) to `1` (world-space / WOK / `BWMType.AreaModel`).
+Leaving this as `0` can cause the engine to treat vertices as local-space and apply transforms again, resulting in the player spawning with no walkable face underfoot (appearing “stuck”).

+**Area lighting (why “pitch black” can happen):**

+- `ARE.DynAmbientColor` alone is not sufficient for usable lighting in-game.
+- The builder should set `ARE.SunAmbientColor` and `ARE.SunDiffuseColor` (and can mirror the same `IndoorMap.lighting` value into all three fields for a sane default).

 **Preview Image Generation**:

 - Matches `kit.py:_generate_component_minimap()` exactly